 What kind of snacks do you serve?

 We also have special snacks that are tailored to the Weekly Theme.
 For example, the children make homemade butter when learning about farms.
 The children are always excited to experience foods that relate to the topics we are learning.
+We will notify the class of any special snacks that will be served so parents can send in a substitute snack if they wish due to your child’s preference or possible allergy.

 If you wish to provide a snack for your child’s class, please make arrangements with your child’s teacher.